 Barbara Burns’ Statement

-The dichotomy of the ancient medium of tapestry used to express contemporary subjects is a powerful tool.
-In my work, I use this dichotomy to make a statement that leads the viewer to question traditional conventions.
+I find the dichotomy of the ancient medium of tapestry expressing contemporary subjects a powerful and satisfying tool.
+In my work, I use this dichotomy to make a statement that, I hope leads the viewer to question traditional conventions.

 Barbara Burn’s Biography